Destiny 2 post-release content: Year 4: Beyond Light

-On June 9, 2020, Bungie announced the fifth expansion, Beyond Light, which was planned to be released on September 22, 2020, but was delayed to November 10, 2020, due to the COVID-19 pandemic.
-The expansion is set on Europa, a moon of Jupiter, and is similar in scale to Forsaken and Shadowkeep.
+On June 9, 2020, Bungie announced the fifth expansion, Beyond Light, originally scheduled for September 22, 2020, but was delayed to November 10, due to the COVID-19 pandemic.
+The expansion is set on Jupiter's moon Europa and is similar in scale to the prior two expansions.
 As the Darkness takes over parts of the System, Eramis, Kell of the Fallen House of Salvation, discovers a way to wield the Darkness through Stasis, and seeks revenge against the Traveler for abandoning the Fallen.
-During the story, the Guardian is also gifted the power of Stasis by the darkness and comes to accept it to fight back, leading to questions of the Darkness's true purpose in the system.
-The new raid released with this expansion was the Deep Stone Crypt, tying in with the side story of the Clovis Bray and his granddaughters, Elsie and Ana Bray.
+During the story, the Guardian is also gifted the power of Stasis by the Darkness and comes to accept it to fight back, leading to questions of the Darkness's true purpose in the system.
+The new raid released with this expansion was the "Deep Stone Crypt", tying in with the side story of the Clovis Bray and his granddaughters, Elsie and Ana Bray.
 As part of this narrative, Beyond Light removed Titan, Io, Mars, and Mercury worlds and activities, as they were taken over by the Darkness and no longer possible to locate.
-These locations were placed them in a Destiny Content Vault as part of Bungie's goal to have better management of the game's content for future expansions, with the potential to later unvault these locations in a reworked fashion in future content updates.
-The expansion also brought back the Cosmodrome on Earth as a playable destination as well as a revamped "Vault of Glass" raid from the first game later in the year.
+These locations were placed in the Destiny Content Vault as part of Bungie's goal to have better management of the game's content for future expansions, with the potential to later unvault these locations in a reworked fashion in future content updates.
+The expansion also brought back the Cosmodrome on Earth from the original game as a playable destination, which also served as the main location for the new player quest, as well as a revamped "Vault of Glass" raid from the first game later in the year during Season of the Splicer (Season 14), as well as a new dungeon, "Grasp of Avarice", which was added as part of the Bungie 30th Anniversary Pack, a mid-season update during Season of the Lost (Season 15).
 Similar to Shadowkeep, Beyond Light was a standalone expansion and did not require any dependencies on previous DLC.
 With the release of The Final Shape in June 2024, Beyond Lights campaign was made free-to-play while its endgame content was repackaged as the Beyond Light Pack.